AlfioEmanueleFresta/practical-xss/worksheet.rst

 The webpage which is responsible for the search is available for you to edit from Usermin in ``/home/student/webapp/pages/search.php``.
-You can make changes to the file, save and reload the webpage to check the result.
+You can make changes to the file, save it and reload the page of the website to check the result.

 If things go wrong and you want to restore the inital version of the file, simply delete your VM and restart it from a fresh copy.

 **TODO: Maybe provide something easier to reset the code?**

-PHP files (``.php`` extension) contain HTML code and they may contain some PHP code between ``<?php`` and ``?>`` tags.
-PHP code is processed by the server when a webpage is requested, its output is mixed with the HTML page and only HTML is returned to the client.
+PHP files (having ``.php`` extension) contain HTML code and they may contain some PHP code between ``<?php`` and ``?>`` tags.
+PHP code is processed by the server when a webpage is requested, its output is mixed with the HTML page and only HTML is returned to the web browser.
 Variable names start with a dollar sign (``$``) and all instructions must terminate with a semicolon (``;``).
 You can learn more about the language at http://php.net/manual/en/langref.php.

 The ``prepareSearchTerm`` function is used to prepare the string before it is used to search the articles of the website.
+Currently, it only capitalises the first letter of each word in the string
+(i.e. ``this is a search query`` -> ``This Is A Search Query``).

 **Change the** ``prepareSearchTerm`` **function to fix the vulnerability.**
-**Then test that the string you prepared in the previous excercise,** **is now innocuous and can't be used to display an image.**
+**Then test that the string you prepared in the previous excercise** **is now innocuous and can't be used to display an image.**

 Hint: